AndrewYRevell/implantRenders/index.md

 	- Data needed:
 		- Pre-implant T1 image.
 		- Preferably at 3T
-		- Preferably using our high resolution 3T research protocol (not all patient acquire)
+		- Preferably using our high resolution 3T research protocol (not all patients acquire this image)
 	- Software needed:
 		- Freesurfer
 		- Blender 3.9